klinquist/tf-aws-s3-cf-template/README.md

 Upload a webpage to your s3 bucket.

 I personally use Jekyll to create a static website from markdown, and a github action to deploy it to the bucket.
-Run `./show-keys.sh` to show the appropriate keys to export to your github action.
+Run `./add-secrets-to-repo.sh` to show the appropriate keys and optionally add them directly to the repo using the "gh" cli.